 Sky Arts has allocated £1m to Art 50.
 This covers the cost of making the TV documentaries we will make and all the arts projects it will fund.
 We welcome applications for up to £50,000 – the majority of awards will be made between £5,000 to £20,000.

 Anyone can apply - no matter how experienced or otherwise.
 However, the commissioning panel will need to feel confidence that the proposed project can be realised as described.
 If you are interested please check in at the end of September for news of the next round.

 If you need more thinking time – don’t worry!
 Keep coming back to visit this website for updated information, and further news about the rolling deadlines for applications.

 What will happen next?

-THE DEADLINE FOR THIS COMMISSIONING ROUND HAS NOW CLOSED.
-THIS IS THE FIRST STAGE.
-IF YOUR IDEA IS SHORTLISTED, WE WILL BE IN TOUCH FOR MORE INFORMATION AND TO DISCUSS YOUR PROPOSAL.
+THE DEADLINE FOR THE FIRST COMMISSIONING ROUND HAS NOW CLOSED.
+IF YOUR IDEA WAS SHORTLISTED, WE WILL HAVE BEEN IN TOUCH FOR MORE INFORMATION AND TO DISCUSS YOUR PROPOSAL.

 DUE TO THE HIGH LEVEL OF APPLICATIONS NO RESULTS WILL BE ANNOUNCED UNTIL LATE SEPTEMBER WHEN WE WILL ALSO ANNOUNCE THE DATE OF THE SECOND COMMISSIONING ROUND.